juliamchdo/juliamchdo/README.md

 <h1>Hi there!
 I'm Júlia 👋</h1>

-💻 Front End Developer passionate with creating and maintaining web and mobile applications, with a focus on usability and high performance.<br>
+Front-End Developer with a passion for designing, building, and maintaining high-quality web and mobile applications, emphasizing exceptional usability, performance, and responsiveness.
-⭐ My main focus is on Front End technologies, such as Vue.js, React, Angular, TypeScript, among others.
-However, I continue to explore the Back End world, including Java, Spring Boot and PostgreSQL, so that I can always improve my skills as a developer!
+⭐ Core Expertise: Highly proficient in modern front-end technologies, including React, React Native, Next.js, TypeScript, and Sass, as well as a wide range of supporting tools and libraries to craft seamless user experiences.
+💡 While my primary focus is on React and its ecosystem, I also have hands-on experience with other popular frameworks like Vue.js and Angular 13+, showcasing my versatility and adaptability in different tech stacks.
+🚀 I thrive in dynamic environments, contributing to both individual projects and collaborative team efforts to deliver scalable, user-centric solutions.

 My portfolio: https://julia-machado.netlify.app/#/
 ____